h15200/notes/system-design.md

 - it is common for the primary RDBSM to send data to a secondary db for metrics/analytics
 - common products include AWS Elastic Search (based on Apache Lucene) as well as Apache Splunk

+#### data warehouse

+- a special type of database that specializes in analysis
+- often uses a relational model, but a different optimization from what's used for traditional transactions - uses `star` schema or `snowflake`
+- example of data warehouses `Snowflake`, `bigQuery`

 ### Other specialized Storage Paradigms

 - BLOB (Binary Large Object) Store is used to store an arbitrary unstructured source of data (video, image, audio, binary).
 A relational db can't store blobs.
 Usually functions like a key-value store, but a blob store is optimized for big unstructured data.
 A key-value store is optimized for simple value.
 Examples - `GCS (google cloud storage)` `S3 (amazon)`